 Frankly, it sounded like a pretty awful way to live.
 I don’t blame her for being upset, but this is going to be a tough problem to sort out.
 I’m sure this child’s bad behavior has been tolerated for many years.
 It will take a long time and considerable drama to sort it out.

-On the other hand, my son has a friend who is just 17 years old who has been kicked out of his house.
+On the other hand, my son has a friend who is just 17 years old who got kicked out of his house.
 I don’t know all the details, but from what I understand, he “came out” to his family.
-He was immediately forced to leave his family home.
+He was immediately evicted from his family home.
 He is fortunately able to sleep on a friend’s couch – for a while….

 I’m trying not to be judgmental about these parents, because I don’t know the whole story, but it seems to me that each of them is doing major harm to their child.
 I can’t imagine that the girl is suddenly going to turn into a great roommate, wife, employee, or whatever.
-It doesn’t seem like she was taught some basic information on showing consideration for others, carrying her own weight, and acting like a responsible adult.
-I’m afraid 19 is a bit late to begin teaching those lessons.
+Did these parents teach her the basics of showing consideration for others, carrying her own weight, and acting like a responsible adult?
+Probably not and 19 is a bit late to begin teaching those lessons.

 The boy, I can’t even imagine.
 A 17-year-old has no real ability to support himself and now he has been suddenly deprived of the basics of food, his belongings, the family relationship, or even a safe place to sleep at night.
 That is probably the most severe punishment a family can hand out.
 To my mind, this should be reserved for a kid who is absolutely out of control, and even then I think there should be a path to reconciliation with his family.
 I just can’t imagine turning your back on your child like that.

 CLICK NEXT to see what we really DO owe our adult children